 17 The SICC must be a superior court of law in order to maximise the international enforceability of its decisions under existing arrangements.
-18 This
+This means that the SICC

-17 For example, 80% of cases in the UK Commercial Court involve a foreign party; while 50% involve no UK parties at all.
-Source: Report and Recommendations of the Commercial Court Long Working Party (December 2007), Judiciary of England and Wales.

-18 Some foreign jurisdictions would not recognise and enforce a judgment given by a foreign subordinate court.
-A notable example is England itself-Singapore judgments are enforceable by registration in England via the Administration of Justice Act 1920 ("the 1920 Act"), but this only applies to judgments rendered by "superior courts" (section 9).
-The other statutory instrument of reciprocal enforcement in England, the Foreign Judgments (Reciprocal Enforcement) Act 1933 ("the 1933 Act"), was amended by the Civil Jurisdiction and Judgments Act 1982 to include inferior courts as recognised courts.
-However, unlike the 1920 Act, the 1933 Act does not apply to the enforcement of Singapore judgments in England.
+13 For example, 80% of cases in the UK Commercial Court involve a foreign party; while 50% involve registration in England via the Administration of Justice Act 1920 (the 1920 Act), but this only applies to judgments rendered by "superior courts" (Section 9): The other statutory instrument of reciprocal enforcement in England, the Foreign Judgments (Reciprocal Enforcement) Act 1933 ("the 1933 Act"), pots London has a substantial number of disputes of Eastern European origin.
+Russian oligarchs prefer London as their forum for dispute resolution, even for lawsuits against each other.

-means that the SICC needs to be part of the Supreme Court of Singapore, as any other court would be considered a subordinate court by virtue of Article 93 of the Constitution of the Republic of Singapore ("the Constitution").19 In this regard, the SICC could be constituted as a statutory division of the High Court under the Supreme Court of Judicature Act ("SCJA").20 The SICC's jurisdictional limits would be the same as that of the Singapore High Court.
+&lt;sup>14 Some foreign jurisdictions would not recognise and enforce a judgment given by a foreign subordinate court.
+A notable example is England itself Singapore judgments are enforceable by needs to be part of the Supreme Court of Singapore, as any other court would be considered a subordinate court by virtue of Article 93 of the Constitution of the Republic of Singapore ("the Constitution").
+In this regard, the SICC could be constituted as a statutory division of the High Court under the Supreme Court of Judicature Act ("SCJA").
+The SICC's jurisdictional limits would be the same

-- It is envisaged that judges hearing SICC matters will be drawn from a specific panel of SICC adjudicators ("SICC Panel").
+- 18 It is envisaged that judges hearing SICC matters will be drawn from a specific panel of SICC adjudicators ("SICC Panel").
 The SICC Panel will comprise existing Supreme Court Judges as well as Associate Judges. - Associate Judges are to be appointed to the SICC Panel for a fixed period, and then assigned cases on an ad hoc basis.
 They would not enjoy security of tenure and their remuneration would be determined by reference to an agreed rate based on the number of days required for the specific case.
 In this regard, Article 94(4) of the Constitution would have to be amended to provide for the appointment of persons whom the Chief Justice considers has appropriate experience and qualifications to be Associate Judges of the Supreme Court.
-The Chief Justice will assign Associate Judges from the SICC Panel as relevant for each SICC case. - The honorific of "Associate Justice" is suitably prestigious yet preserves the relative seniority of ordinary Judges of the Supreme Court.21 A foreign Associate Justice could be accorded the honorific of "Associate (International) Justice".
+The Chief Justice will assign Associate Judges from the SICC Panel as relevant for each SICC case. - The honorific of "Associate Justice" is suitably prestigious yet preserves the relative seniority of ordinary Judges of the Supreme Court.
+A foreign Associate Justice could be accorded the honorific of "Associate (International) Justice".